Ince & Co (London)

 just sits together.
 You can work for anyone, but generally have 10-15

 partners who give you work as and when you have capacity.
-So as a
+It means that as a

-The opportunity to work abroad is another plus ("good opportunities for foreign secondments", vouches one junior), and on the
+The opportunity to work abroad is a plus ("good opportunities for foreign secondments", vouched one junior), and on the

 international front it’s been a busy few years.
 The firm has European